Teradata/stacki-wiki/wiki/Customization/Carts.md

 required.

 The XML structure is not complicated - think of it as HTML with extra tags.
-The tags Stacki incorporates, map to kickstart elements you should already be familiar with: pre, post, main, package, and first boot.
+The tags Stacki incorporates map to kickstart elements you should already be familiar with: pre, post, main, package, and first boot.
 From there it's mostly adding shell commands and scripts to install and configure applications.

 For more information about the available XML tags, refer to the